redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 You measure your online server response latency, and you like to query:

-- What are the 50th, 90th, and 99th percentiles of the measured latencies
+- What are the 50th, 90th, and 99th percentiles of the measured latencies?

 - Which fraction of the measured latencies are less than 25 milliseconds?